soumyaxyz/NS3-for-authentication-schemes/instruction.md

 ## Step one

-First identify where lines were unnessacsrily
+First, identify where lines were unnecessarily  divided and merge the

     # 10
     ### http://arxiv.org/abs/cs/0411017v1